joelwaymack/joelwaymack.github.io/_pages/about.md

 My family is very important to me.
 I have a wife, Laura, and two banshees (daughters), Lily and Kenzie.

-I'm also fairly active in my local church where I act as one of the non-paid pastors.
-You'll also find me lifting weights, reading a lot of books, and enjoying a good glass of scotch.
+I'm also fairly active in my local church and I love lifting weights, reading a lot of books, and enjoying a good glass of scotch.